 Living in Fort Mill allows you to maintain the small-town feel while giving you easy access to Charlotte’s city center.
 It’s located about 25 minutes (without traffic) south of Charlotte off I-77.

 Options for the sports fan

-The sports-lover in you will get a fair share of action in Charlotte, with the city boasting teams in most major leagues.
-Charlotte is home to the professional football team, the Carolina Panthers, and the professional basketball team the Charlotte Hornets (which is owned and chaired by Michael Jordan).
+If you’re a sports fan, you’ll get your fair share of action in Charlotte.
+The Queen City boasts teams in most major leagues, including the professional football team, the Carolina Panthers, and the professional basketball team the Charlotte Hornets (which is owned and chaired by Michael Jordan).
 Bank of America Stadium and Spectrum Center are their own home grounds.
 A major league soccer team is also in the making.

-The Charlotte area is also a major center for motorsports in the U.S. If you’re a motorsports fan, you can’t miss the annual NASCAR All-Star Race.
+The Charlotte area is also a major center for motorsports in the U.S. If you’re a motorsports fan, you can’t miss the annual NASCAR All-Star Race at Charlotte Motor Speedway.

 For the culture-seeker

 Whether it’s fine art, history, or live performances, Charlotte’s got it all.
 Culture fanatics can choose between six art museums and nine history museums, all showcasing the city’s diverse communities and backgrounds.
-Motorsports fans can nerd out about famous drivers at the NASCAR Hall of Fame or check out restored cars at the Backing up Classics Museum.
+Motorsports fans can nerd out about famous drivers at the NASCAR Hall of Fame or check out restored cars at the Backing Up Classics – Morrison Motorcar Museum.

 Music-lovers of all genres can catch live shows and top artists at venues like the Spectrum Center, the AvidXchange Music Factory, and other smaller venues.
-Charlotte also has its own symphony and ballet, which offer various series (ranging from beloved classics and cutting-edge innovative works) every year.
+Charlotte also has its own symphony, ballet, and opera, which offer various series (ranging from beloved classics and cutting-edge innovative works, including via digital platforms, due to the coronavirus pandemic) every year.